1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - For a while think they could boost Canadian foreign interest
 #### Moral Diplomacy
  - The United States decides if the country is diplomatic
+ - Added to Dollar and Big Stick Diplomacy
+ - Would help out democratic countries.
 #### Theodore Roosevelt
 - Started Big Stick Diplomacy.
 - Belief in the white anglo saxon nation of the United States.